enescakir/balance/README.md

 ## HTTP Server
 It's a simple HTTP server that shows example usage for `balance` package.

-It checks parenthesis balance of given and save request history to MySQL database for calculating some metrics.
+It checks parenthesis balance of given string and save request history to MySQL database for calculating some metrics.

 ### Usage
 ```shell